" sharing knowledge"

 If the museum wants to share history with its public, then sharing knowledge is the mission of the Research Centre.
 The Centre is the museum's memory where the collections are studied, made accessible and made available to the public.

 But in addition to being a buyer, the public is also a supplier of knowledge.
 Together with the public, the Centre wants to pursue science, collect, clean up, refine, update, or rediscover.
 Its own historical research is combined with family histories and local history, and enriched by chance encounters.

 The Research Centre will be open again from Tuesday 2 June.
 In order to guarantee security in the reading room, we ask you to announce your visit.
 When you come, please also take into account the measures in force.

 |Thursday||by appointment||1 - 5pm|

 Assignments & Research projectsn

 The registration of the various collections is indispensable as a basis for the entire museum operation.
-The piecemeal description of objects, books, photographs and documents and their public-oriented access and digitisation are part of the daily work in the knowledge centre.
+The piecemeal description of objects, books, photographs and documents and their public-oriented access and digitisation are part of the daily work in the Research Centre.

 The preparation and elaboration of the museum's programme, and in particular of temporary exhibitions, requires thorough research into and from the selected themes.
 Suggestions and research from third parties also regularly contribute to the elaboration of the museum's activities.

 The experiences of those who became immediately involved in the war deserve to be published in the museum.
 Their testimony is used in temporary exhibitions or in educational activities.
-The reconstruction and processing of personal life stories is therefore one of the core tasks of the knowledge centre.
+The reconstruction and processing of personal life stories is therefore one of the core tasks of the Research Centre.